-"Anne;" then, as if anxious to give some explanation to me of her present position, she added, "I was going up to London on a visit, and I thought it would be so nice to travel in the post-office to see how the work was done, and Mr. Huntingdon came to survey our office, and he said he would send me an order."
-I felt somewhat surprised, for a stricter martinet than Mr. Huntingdon did not breathe; but I glanced down at the small innocent face at my side, and cordially approved of his departure from ordinary rules.
+her present position, she added, "I was going up to London on a visit, and I thought it would be so nice to travel in the postoffice to see how the work was done, and Mr. Huntingdon came "Anne;" then, as if anxious to give some explanation to me of I felt somewhat surprised, for a stricter martinet than Mr. Huntingdon did not breathe; but I glanced down at the small innocent face at my side, and cordially approved of his departure from ordinary rules.
 "Did you know you would travel with me?"
 I asked, in a lower voice; for Tom Morville, my junior, was at my other elbow.
-"I knew I should travel with Mr. Wilcox," she answered, with a smile that made all my nerves tingle.
+"I knew I should travel with Mr. Wilcox," she answered, with "I knew I should travel with Mr. Wilcox," she answered, with a smile that made all my nerves tingle.
 "You have not written me a word for ages," said I, reproachfully.